Cancer survivor: Ongoing effects

 Some survivors have to adjust to the idea that they will never be cured.

 Some survivors, even if the cancer has been permanently cured, struggle emotionally from the trauma of having experienced a life-threatening disease.
-Cancer survivors experience more psychological distress than those who have never had cancer (5.6% compared to 3.0%) Serious psychological distress was seen 40% more among cancer survivors of five years or more than in those who have never had cancer.
+Cancer survivors experience more psychological distress than those who have never had cancer (5.6% compared to 3.0%).
+Serious psychological distress was seen 40% more among cancer survivors of five years or more than in those who have never had cancer.
 About 10% develop major depressive disorder; others experience an adjustment disorder.
 In young adult cancer survivors, one small study found that 20% of participants met the full clinical diagnosis of post-traumatic stress disorder (PTSD), and 45% to 95% displayed at least one symptom of PTSD.
+The NCCN has developed a distress thermometer scale for measuring overall distress in cancer survivors.

 Survivors of adult cancer are at an increased risk of suicidal ideation (having thoughts about suicide), while as many as 13% of childhood cancer survivors experience suicidal ideation.
 Issues of pain and physical ailments have been hypothesized as major contributing factors in cancer survivors experiencing this suicidal ideation.

 Fear of cancer recurrence

-Patients whose cancer is in remission may still have to cope with the uncertainty that at any time their cancer could return without warning.
+People whose cancer is in remission may still have to cope with the uncertainty that at any time their cancer could return without warning.
 After the initial treatment has ended, anxiety is more common among cancer survivors than among other people.
 This anxiety regarding the cancer's return is referred to as fear of cancer recurrence.
 Many patients are anxious that any minor symptom indicates that the cancer has returned, with as many as 9 in 10 patients fearful that their cancer will recur or spread.
 In addition to the appearance of any new aches and pains, common triggers for a fear that the cancer may return include hearing that someone else has been diagnosed with cancer, annual medical exams to determine whether the cancer recurred, and news stories about cancer.
 This anxiety leads to more medical check ups, which can be measured even after a period of up to ten years.
 This fear can have a significant effect on individuals' lives, resulting in difficulties in their daily life such as work and socialising, and difficulties planning for the future.
 Overall, fear of cancer recurrence is related to a reduced quality of life in cancer survivors.

+This fear is not unwarranted, as both pediatric and adult survivors have a higher than average risk of another cancer (a new cancer, sometimes called a second primary), in addition to the possibility that the original cancer could recur.
+These new cancers may have been caused by genetic predisposition, by the treatment for the first cancer, or by ordinary risk factors for cancer.
+Some risk factors, such as smoking, drinking alcohol, overeating, and lack of physical activity, may be things the cancer survivor can modify, with a consequent reduction in the chance of a second cancer.